alexishereok/4-bit-multiplier/docs/info.md

 ## How it works

-User enter 2 4-bit number A and B and gets output in binary form.
+User enter 4-bit number A and B and gets output in binary form.

 ## How to test

-Firstly user enter 2 4-bit number and then the circuit multiply it and gives it in a binary form.
+Firstly user enter 4-bit number and then the circuit multiply it and gives it in a binary form.

 ## External hardware

-Dip switch and LEDS.
+Dip switch and 7 segment LCD displat.